 Activities to choose from are totally up to you, and you can remove an activity out of rotation for a prolonged period of time if it is not working for your pup any longer.
 Listen to your dog.
 “If they are eliciting self-destructive behaviors or house destructive behaviors on certain activity days, maybe that activity isn't enough — time to change it up or add a more stimulating activity on that day!” says Sanders.

 Sometimes what we interpret as boredom can actually be something else going on.
 “If your dog suffers from isolation anxiety, you will need guidance from a professional dog trainer that specializes in separation anxiety as an enrichment activity schedule alone will not work!” says Sanders.
 Any destructive behaviors could be stemming from factors other than boredom.
 “While working with a trainer, it's never a bad idea to have your dog enjoy doggy daycare on days you need to be out of the house for extended periods of time so you don't lose any progress you have made with your dog,” says Sanders.

-But, try not to worry… a healthy amount of boredom is good!
+But, try not to overthink it… a healthy amount of boredom is good!
 “You don’t want to feel like you need to constantly entertain your pet and that they can find ways to entertain themselves,” says Dr. Johnston.